jamesmunns/lab-notebook/src/projects/lipo-stamp.md

 ![Test Setup drawing](./lipo-test-setup-v01.jpeg)

+Implementation of the automated tester is currently going on in [this pull request](https://github.com/jamesmunns/lipo-stamp/pull/1)

 I plan to build a hardware in the loop test rig for the LiPo stamp.
 It will probably be a proto-version of the [KTA], though probably not strictly at the start.

 [KTA]: ./kta.md